 Lemons For Pregnancy Nutrition

-Lemons are a healthy food to eat during pregnancy, unless you are suffering from severe heartburn or gastrointestinal discomfort.
+Lemons are a healthy food to eat during pregnancy unless you are suffering from severe heartburn or gastrointestinal discomfort.
 This citrus fruit brings a lot of vitamins and nutrients which are very beneficial not just to you, but to your baby as well.
 You can take int the benefits of lemons from the juice or include them in delicious marinades or dressings.

 According to research, aside from the nutrients which lemons give, this fruit can also help with morning sickness.
-According to the American Pregnancy Association, lemon is effective in easing the nausea which is associated with pregnancy.
+According to the American Pregnancy Association, lemon is effective in easing nausea which is associated with pregnancy.
 Eating, sucking or sniffing lemons can help a lot in easing queasiness.

-Lemons are excellent sources of nutrients such as copper, magnesium, phosphorus, folate, manganese, thiamine, niacin, Vitamin B6, riboflavin and panthothenic acid.
-Folates or folic acid is known to be beneficial in preventing the development of neural tube defects in foetus.
+Lemons are excellent sources of nutrients such as copper, magnesium, phosphorus, folate, manganese, thiamine, niacin, Vitamin B6, riboflavin and pantothenic acid.
+Folates or folic acid is known to be beneficial in preventing the development of neural tube defects in the foetus.
 On the other hand, potassium is an essential mineral which helps in regulating the balance of chemicals and fluids in the body, most especially when the body is expanding in such a rapid rate.
 Lack of potassium usually results to leg and muscle cramps.